Kjnllua/Python_Trading_App/README.md

 # Python Trading App

 **Python Trading App** is a modular and extensible Python framework designed for algorithmic trading, data-analysis and automation of trading workflows.
-It demonstrates my passion for bridging data science, automation and financial markets — a key asset for a Data & AI Solutions Intern role.
+It demonstrates my passion for bridging data science, automation and financial markets

 ## 🚀 Project Overview